agarcian/coding-with-ai-guidelines/poster.md

-# Guidelines to Efficiently Write Software Code with AI Assistants (Poster)
+# Guidelines to Efficiently Write Software Code with AI Assistants

 This document contains suggestions and guidelines on how to leverage AI assistants to write software code efficiently.